 Jay Timmons is president and CEO of the National Association of Manufacturers (NAM), the largest manufacturing association in the United States representing small and large manufacturers in every industrial sector.
 He became NAM president in January 2011.

-A passionate advocate for the adoption of companion animals, Mr. Timmons is the Chairman of the Washington Humane Society Board of Directors.
-He is also a member of the Business Industry Political Action Committee (BIPAC) Executive Committee and serves on the board of the U.S Chamber Institute for Legal Reform.
-He attended The Ohio State University and resides in McLean, Va.
+A passionate advocate for the adoption of companion animals, Jay is the chairman of the Washington Humane Society Board of Directors.
+He also serves on the board of the U.S. Chamber Institute for Legal Reform.
+He attended The Ohio State University and resides with his family in McLean, Virginia.